KainosPrint offers a range of coating options which can add impact and robustness to your job

 Celloglazing is a process whereby a thin sheet of film is adhered to the printed piece by a special machine that uses both heat and pressure to apply the coating.

 Celloglazing can be matt or gloss and can be single sided or double sided.
 It is a relatively slow process, and is more expensive than machine varnishing.
-The process tends to add depth to colours, robustness, and produces a rather luxurious, classy, ‘expensive’ look to the product.
+The process adds depth to colours.
+Celloglazing adds a significant degree of robustness to any printed piece, and produces a rather luxurious, classy, ‘expensive’ look to the product.